LPAndersson/SIML/docs/03-bayesian.md

 If we have a subjective belief about what values the parameter is likely to take we can choose a prior that reflects this belief.
 For example we might know from experience that coins have a probability close to 0.5 of landing on heads and so we would choose a prior with most of the probability around 0.5.

 However if the goal is to make scientific inference, for example convince the government that a particular drug is safe, choosing a subjective prior could face criticism.
 In such cases an alternative is to choose a *non-informative prior*.
 One way is to use a *flat prior*, $p(\theta)\propto \text{constant}$.
-For example in the Bernoulli example choosing $p(\theta)=1$ seems reasonable.
+For example in the Bernoulli example choosing $p(\theta)=1$ for $0\leq \theta \leq 1$ seems reasonable.

 Consider the model $X\sim \mathsf N(\theta,\sigma^2)$, $\sigma^2$ known.
 Here the flat prior would be $p(\theta)=c>0$.
 Note however that $p$ can never be a proper density since
 $$